News

 Also, please enjoy this short video of the SCM Marchant Cogito 240SR "thinking".

 Lastly, I am saddened by recent events.
 There have been numerous troubles that have been burdening the church I had been attending.
 Unfortunately, that church is no longer an active worship ministry.
 Most people migrated to another small church that was a little more conventional.
 It is my understanding that the ministry will return to it's original focus, the few founding members serving the prison systems.
 From serving, to general worship, and back to serving.
 The man who operated Set Free over the past few years started out living a very troubled life, but found faith and God, and was changed.
 He began to go to prisons and preach from the point of view of "I was in your shoes, and look how God changed me!
 You can be changed too, if you only let God change you!".
 I hope that ministry keeps on for a long time.
 There was a great deal of hostility towards the small church he operated.
 Many members left.
 It was most definitely a repentance themed church, not a "God loves you and always forgives you" theme.
 Some people could not handle the more hardcore message.
 There was also some internal misguidance by some members who had attained a very high position there.
 This was caught, but not before damage had been done.
 All I know, was there was a lot of hate and pressure directed towards us from the outside, and there were pockets of hate that were being directed outside from within.
 This was terribly unfortunate.
 All this caused an immediate split.
 It was downright awful to watch.
 It was as if that church was sandblasted into oblivion, buy hate, rumor, and attacks.
 I support Wade's decision to focus back on the core of where he started.
 I miss the fellowship, and the always unique and varying types of worship.
 It was not a routine.
 I never MISSED a church before.
 Seriously.
 When I dropped my attendance a decade ago, it never bothered me.
 I knew where I stood before God.
 The church had lost it's meaning.
 It was nothing but repetitive chants and some utterly autonomically reproduced, memorized songs.
 The sermons, I'm convinced, were being reused.
 There was little value in it.
 I focused on my faith in a solitary path.
 I miss this place, and it's been months since the doors closed.
 I miss everything about it.
 I feel like I've lost something that was important, but I really haven't.
 The church is not a building.
 It's a fellowship.
 Just because the building has gone to another purpose, and no one meets there anymore, I still know the friends and family, and even strangers who've moved on, who all share our faith, and that is the church I reside in.
 It's for God, not me.
 I still have my faith, and it's not shaken, even if it has lost it's most powerful outlet.
-Maybe this rarely updated blog on my website can be part of my new outlet.
-Maybe?
-Life keeps on keepin' on.
-Kinda feels like being a trucker on the road of life... with a broken CB radio.
-Gotta get that thing replaced before life throws me a speed trap! : )
+Well, life keeps on keepin' on.

 Sunday.
 2/28/2010: Periplaneta Computatrix additions, Current events: